karamarnell/developers/app/install/magento-2-application-strings-manager.md.md

     $ dcos package install marathon-lb
     ```

-4. **Deploy a Kong-supported database**
+4. **Deploy a Qordoba-supported database**

-    Before deploying Kong, you need to provision a Cassandra or PostgreSQL
+    Before deploying Qordoba, you need to provision a Cassandra or PostgreSQL
     instance.

     For Cassandra, use the `cassandra` package to deploy 3 nodes of Cassandra